Dalhousie Tigers: Football

 The Tigers football team first began play as an intermediate team in 1947 in the Halifax City Canadian Football League.
 The program was in operation until 1976 when the school decided to cease its operations and funding.
 The team did not win a Jewett Trophy conference championship while playing in what is now the AUS.

 In 2010, with the support of Dalhousie alumni, volunteer coaches, and the Student Football Club Executive, the Tigers football team was revived as a club sport and began play in the upstart Atlantic Football League, along with the University of New Brunswick Saint John, University of New Brunswick Fredericton, and Holland College.
 The Tigers played in the Moosehead Cup in their inaugural year, but lost to the UNBSJ Seawolves by a score of 40–6 on November 20, 2010.
 The team had mixed success until they went undefeated in 2016 and captured their first Moosehead Cup on November 5, 2016, in a 29–11 victory over the three-time defending champion Holland Hurricanes.
 The Tigers won a second Moosehead Cup championship in 2018 with another undefeated season being capped by a win over the Hurricanes.
 The team won their third championship in 2021 following a 40–14 victory over the UNBF Red Bombers.
 The team won their fourth championship in 2022, following a 27–26 victory over the UNBF Red Bombers.

+Facilities

+Dalhousie has a number of athletic facilities open to varsity teams and students.
+Dalplex is the largest main fitness and recreational facility.
+It houses a large fieldhouse, an Olympic-sized swimming pool, an indoor running track, weight rooms, courts and other facilities.
+Wickwire Field, with a seating capacity of up to 1,200, is the university's main outdoor field and is host to the varsity football, soccer, field hockey, lacrosse and rugby teams.
+Other sporting facilities include the Studley Gymnasium, and the Sexton Gymnasium and field.
+The Memorial Arena, home to the varsity hockey team, was demolished in 2012.
+The school is working to build a new arena jointly with nearby Saint Mary's University, whose facility is also aging.